Restaurant Worker Injury & Worker Compensation Lawyers

 - Never use appliances with bent prongs or frayed electrical cords

-In addition to the safety measures above, the employee should store cleaning chemicals in a separate area away from any heat source or food products.
-Additionally, the employee should be taught to not mixed chemicals that could cause serious, life-threatening reactions.
-Chemicals should always be used only in areas that are well ventilated and stored in the appropriate container.
+In addition to the safety measures above, the restaurant worker should store cleaning chemicals in a separate area away from any heat source or food products.

-Our lawyers help injured Restaurant Workers recover financial compensation through civil lawsuits and the IL Worker's Compensation Act.
-Call Rosenfeld Injury Lawyers (888-424-5757) today to schedule a Free Case Review and discuss filing a claim.
+Our lawyers help injured restaurant employees recover financial compensation through civil lawsuits and the IL Workers' Compensation Act.
+Call our law firm (888-424-5757) today to schedule a free consultation and discuss filing a workers' compensation claim.

-Our occupational injury attorneys can assist your family through this challenging time.
-Our legal team understands the complex Illinois Worker's Compensation system and can ensure that you will receive the most benefits available.
+Our restaurant injury attorneys can assist your family through this challenging time.
+Our legal team understands the complex Illinois Workers' Compensation system and can ensure that you will receive the most benefits available.
 Let us handle your case while you recover.